Hush Puppies

 Instructions

-- Stir in onion and egg.
+- Stir in milk and egg.
 Mix until just combined.
 Do not over mix.

 - In a deep pot, heat about 2 inches of oil to 375 degrees F. Scoop batter into hot oil a few at a time.
 Fry for 3-4 minutes or until golden brown.